Fujifilm X-E3 versus Fujifilm X-Pro2

 Both the X-E3 and the X-Pro2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the X-E3 followed on from the Fujifilm X-E2S.

-So what is the bottom line?
-Is the Fujifilm X-E3 better than the Fujifilm X-Pro2 or vice versa?
+So how do things add up?
+Which of the two cameras – the Fujifilm X-E3 or the Fujifilm X-Pro2 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X-E3: